nightsel/Coding-projects/readme.md

 where the starting items are priced, most of the players believe that getting more choices is better even if you don't get any cost reduction but with the script calcsanc.py I simulated that it's not the case.
-Balancing cost reductions and increasing merchant's offered options is a better option than only increasing merchant's offered options.
+Balancing cost reductions and increasing merchants' offered options is a better option than only increasing merchants' offered options.

 Scarab calculations:
 Scarabs are one of the most important resources in Path of Exile.
 Some scarabs